 Tim Jackson – press release and biography

-DEBUT ALBUM ‘BETTER LATE THAN NEVER’ – OUT 26TH OCTOBER
+DEBUT ALBUM ‘BETTER LATE THAN NEVER’ – COMING SOON

 Recorded mainly in a self-built home studio with talented long-time friends (who also happened to now be professional musicians) - ‘Better Late Than Never’ features Jon Green (guitarist/songwriter/producer for the likes of Linkin Park, James Bay, Jack Savoretti), Tom Meadows (drummer for Kylie Minogue, Will Young, Leona Lewis, Duffy) and Iain Hornal (bass player currently touring with Jeff Lynne’s ELO, 10cc).

 Absorbing his record collection of great singer-songwriters of the past 40+ years, you’ll hear shades of Paul Simon, Ben Folds, Tom Petty and yes, even Elton John in the title track’s piano break which could be the cheeky half-cousin of Crocodile Rock.
 The album is a musically intricate, sometimes sad but ultimately an uplifting story of fulfilling your dreams after being derailed by everyday life.

 If the record sounds like Tim has been around forever, that’s because he has, you just haven’t heard of him yet.
 Still as the album title says, ‘Better Late Than Never’.

 For more information, please contact: firstname.lastname@example.org